 According to the Gini index, the top five countries with the lowest income inequality are:

 - Slovak Republic

 - Czech Republic

 Conversely, the top five countries with the highest level of income inequality are:

 A Gini coefficient does not hold a lot of value and cannot be leveraged to draw conclusions by itself.
 In order to see useful insights, a Gini coefficient must:

 - Be compared to other Gini coefficients for nations that are of similar economic size and state, as it will enable us to rank countries.
 Such a process will provide us with a reference point that determines what a “High” or “Low” relative coefficient would be.

 - Be calculated using the same methodology – as differences in methodology may skew the results of the analysis.
 For instance, some researchers might compute the Gini coefficient using the Lorenz Curve approach, while others may use the extended Gini formula.

-- Be compared across a wide time horizon in order to observe how the level of economic inequality changed over time.
-It will also help establish reference points that will allow us to determine whether an economy is doing a good job of combatting income inequality.
+- Be compared across a wide time horizon in order to observe how the level of economic inequality changes over time.
+This will also help establish reference points that will allow us to determine whether a country is doing a good job of combatting income inequality.

 CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)™ certification program, designed to help anyone become a world-class financial analyst.
 To keep advancing your career, the additional CFI resources below will be useful: